 Individuals experiencing some or all of the above symptoms should consult a healthcare professional for medical advice.
 This type of injury is frequently sustained in connection with sports or exercise.
 Consequently, the patient should see a doctor with sports medicine expertise.

 How Do These Symptoms Compare With Those Of A Hernia?

 Although some of these symptoms may also be experienced with a hernia, the latter may also present additional signs.
 These may include some of all of:

 Nausea or vomiting.

 Diagnosis of an abdominal strain should ideally be done by a sports medicine professional.
-The doctor performing the diagnosis will likely need to palpate (examine by touch) the abdominal muscles.
+The doctor making the diagnosis will likely need to palpate (examine by touch) the abdominal muscles.
 Muscle testing may then be carried out to determine which muscles have been damaged and the severity of the injury.

 This is probably the most important component of the treatment for an abdominal strain.
 The patient should avoid any activities that may place stress on the stomach muscles.
 The aim should be to give them a chance to repair themselves naturally.
 Rest alone will be sufficient to heal the majority of mild muscle strains.
 Most mild strains will heal within a few weeks.

 Once the pain and swelling have largely disappeared, switch to using heat therapy using a hot compress.
 As with the cold therapy, wrap the compress in a towel before application.
 Apply for about 20 minutes at a time at intervals of 2-3 hours.
 Heat therapy helps to relax the muscle and relieve tension, thereby reducing pain.
 In addition, blood flow to the affected area is increased.
 The increased blood flow helps to promote healing and reduce inflammation.